riastrad/cyberbspace/posts/2024/the-contingency-of-perception.md

 The author & philosopher Stanisław Lem once wrote the following:
 > Our ability to adapt and therefore to accept everything is one of our greatest dangers.
 Creatures that are completely flexible, changeable, can have no fixed morality.[^1]

-Of course, Lem was making a very cynical point about blind faith in human technological progress, but that doesn't stop me from thinking about this when I walk around in Mumbai.
+Of course, Lem was making a very different, more cynical point about blind faith in human technological progress, but that doesn't stop me from thinking about this when I explore Mumbai on foot.
 It flashes through my mind every time I step into the street here and realize I'm less worried for my safety than I was the last time I did.

 ## English is a marker of social status